cwi-swat/hack-your-javascript/doc/hackyourlanguage.md

 Check out the `src/demo` directory to see examples of simple and more advanced language extensions.

+### Getting to know Rascal

+To get to know Rascal a little bit (Rascal is a BIG language!), let's implement [FizzBuzz](http://www.codinghorror.com/blog/2007/02/why-cant-programmers-program.html).

+- Create a new Rascal module in the `src` directory of the project via `File/New...`.
+You may call it "FizzBuzz".

+- Define a function `myFizzbuzz()` returning `void`.
+You may want to look [here](http://tutor.rascal-mpl.org/Recipes/Basic/FizzBuzz/FizzBuzz.html)  for example implementations.

+- Right-click on the editor and select `Start Console`.
+You should see a Rascal prompt `rascal>` in the console area of Eclipse.

+- Import your newly created module `import FizzBuzz;`.

 ### Desugaring in Rascal

 We're going write "desugarings", which are source-to-source transformations that compile/transpile/rewrite Javascript language extensions ("syntactic sugar") to the base Javascript language (ECMAScript 5 + `let`).
 The project mentioned above contains the basic desugaring infrastructure.
 The only thing you have to do is to extensions of the main `desugar` function.
 The framework will call all of them that are in the project.